Hywan/inline-c-rs/README.md

   inline-c
 </h1>

 Have you ever written a C API for your Rust program?
+I'm sure you did, otherwise what are you waiting for?
+It's fun!
 Have you ever dreamed of running your C API directly in your Rust implementation, for example to unit test it?
-No?
+Nah?
 Because I did.
 Bah, I'm probably not the only one.
 Right?
-Please tell me I'm not the only one!
+Please tell me I'm not.

-The `inline-c` crate is a really immature project that allows you to write C code within Rust directly, to compile it and to run some assertions.

-Please, do not use this crate for evil purposes.
-Stay reasonable.
-The main idea is to _test_ a C API, for instance of a Rust program that is automatically generated with [`cbindgen`].
+The `inline-c` crate allows you to write C code within Rust directly, to compile it and to run some assertions.
+Note that C and Rust are fully sandboxed, values cannot be exchanged between the two.
+The purpose of `inline-c` is to ease the testing of a C API, that is for example automatically generated with [`cbindgen`].

 ## Example

 ### The `assert_c!` and `assert_cxx!` macros

 Basic usage of the `assert_c!` (or `assert_cxx!`) macro.
-In the following example a simple Hello, World!
-C program is compiled and executed.
+In the following example a simple _Hello, World!_ C program is compiled and executed.
 It is then asserted than the exit code and the outputs are correct.
 The next example asserts than the C program correctly returns an error.